Best mountain bike brakes 2025

 £320

 SRAM's Code Ultimate Stealth brakes use the new Stealth lever body to make the cockpit extra tidy and to play nicely with bikes that use headset-routed internal cable routing.
-The brand's top-of-the-range Code comes with all of the trimmings, including carbon-fibre levers, SRAM's Bleeding Edge fluid circuitry, a contact point (or bite point) adjustment, and SwingLink tech.
+The brand's top-of-the-range Code comes with all the trimmings, including carbon-fibre levers, SRAM's Bleeding Edge fluid circuitry, a contact point (or bite point) adjustment, and SwingLink tech.

-In practice, the Code Ultimate Stealth brings an excellent lever feel that balances plenty of power with excellent modulation and it looks great too.
+In practice, the Code Ultimate Stealth brings an excellent lever feel that balances plenty of power with excellent modulation, and it looks great, too.
 We enjoyed the lever feel both for its shape and how it delivers its power.
-There are a few downsides, namely its requirement for a more involved setup for the best performance, its price, and the weight compared to other carbon-bladed brakes but, all in, the SRAM Code Ultimate Stealth is a great stopper.
+There are a few downsides, namely its requirement for a more involved setup for the best performance, its price, and the weight compared to other carbon-bladed brakes, but all in, the SRAM Code Ultimate Stealth is a great stopper.

 For a more in-depth look at this brake, check out the SRAM Code Ultimate Stealth review.